MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 This article will cover the information needed to enable the three workflows listed above.
 The information will be specific to the **platform dependent** Windows 10 implementation of the Address Sanitizer and supplement existing documentation from [Google, Apple and GCC](#Google,-Apple-and-GCC-documentation).

 > [!NOTE] Current support is limited to x86 and AMD64 on Windows 10.
-Please click [**Customer Feedback**](https://aka.ms/feedback/suggest?space=62) and tell us what you would like to see in future releases.
-Your feedback would help us prioritize shipping these sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.
+Please [send us feedback](https://aka.ms/feedback/suggest?space=62) on what you would like to see in future releases.
+Your feedback would help us prioritize other sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.

 ## Using the Address Sanitizer from a Developer Command Prompt